Watch Al Pacino fumble Best Picture announcement at the Oscars

 The audience laughed as he opened the envelope saying, “Here it comes”, signalling that he would not be reading out the nominees.

 The Hollywood star then cryptically announced: “And my eyes see Oppenheimer”, met with a moment of quiet and some hesitant applause.
-Despite it being the favourite to win, it was only when Pacino began to list the names of the crew and the film’s dramatic score by Hans Zimmer filled the theatre, that the proper applause erupted.
+Despite it being the favourite to win, it was only when Pacino began to list the names of the crew and the film’s dramatic score by Ludwig Göransson filled the theatre, that the proper applause erupted.

 The film’s producer, Emma Thomas, acknowledged her dream of accepting the award, before thanking the cast and crew of the film, including her husband and the film’s director, Nolan.